StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 #####Floats

+There are a couple of different positioning mechanisms.

+When using a browser, you're looking at a window.
+As you define things in HTML, if you don't give specific instructions, it will start packing things in a certain way.
 By default, block elements are stacked on top of one another.
 The browser reads the HTML from top to bottom, and each block element takes up the full width of the page.
 Whatever is next, goes below it on the page.
+Each box bubbles up from bottom to the top.

 To make them appear side by side, you can use the **float** CSS rule, as in this [Codepen Demo](http://codepen.io/StephanieArgy/pen/vEVJdm).